temka1007/odin_project/README.md

     .map() => apply transformation function to each element of array

 !
 NOTE: array.length = 0; it clears the array without breaking its referance.

+Loop
+// Looping through array collection

+    1. the for ... of loop - one of the basic loops
+        - for ... of (it is recommented over "for loop" while looping through collection)

+    2. map() and filter() are both loop type.

+    // The standard for loop

+    3. for loop

+        - for (initializer; condition; final expression) {}

+    // Exiting from loop
+    4. "break" this statement will immediately exit the loop

+    5. "continue" skip to next iteration of loop

+    // While and do ... while

+        6. (while) loop

+            initializer
+            while (condition) {
+                code to run

+                ! final-expression
+            }

+        7. (do ... while) loop

+            initializer
+            do {
+                code to run

+                ! final expression
+            } while (condition)